andrewunifei/CS229-Machine-Learning/Classification/Binary/README.md

 [numpy](https://github.com/numpy)

 ## Logistic Regression
-Logistic Regression in the context of binary classification is the task of classify a set of datas into two categories (commomly defined as 1 and 0).
+Logistic Regression in the context of binary classification is the supervised task of classify a set of datas into two categories (commomly defined as 1 and 0).
 It makes use of a **logistic function**, usually the **sigmoid function**, which takes as input a linear combination of features and parametes of the form:

 <p align="center"><img src="http://www.sciweavers.org/download/Tex2Img_1615550480.png"></p>